barrucadu/memo.barrucadu.co.uk/memos/phased-realtime-combat-call-of-cthulhu.markdown

 killed, in which case their attack and the killing blow need to be resolved in order.

-Where order matters, each combatant makes a DEX check and uses the degree of success to determine order[^dex_why]: extreme successes go first, then hard successes, then regular successes, then failures, then fumbles.
-If two combatants achieve the same degree of success, the one with higher DEX wins.
-If there is still a tie, the one who is a player character wins.

-[^dex_why]: If order was determined by just DEX, without rolling, then there would be no point in splitting the multiple attacks of really fast monsters across the fast and slow phases.
-But this resolution method requires *more* rolling than the standard combat mechanics, oh no!
-This definitely needs to be tested.

-### Concentration and interruption

-Certain actions require the character performing them to have uninterrupted concentration.
-For example:

-- Casting a spell which takes effect on the following round.
-- Performing some challenging feat of skill, like picking an intricate lock.
-- Anything else at the Keeper's discretion.
+Where order matters, combatants make an opposed DEX check.
+If there is a tie:

+- **PC vs NPC:** the PC wins.
+- **Otherwise:** flip a coin.

-When performing such an action, the player makes any needed rolls, but the effect only takes place at the end of the round.
-If their character is successfully attacked, grappled, or otherwise interrupted, the effect does not take place: the spell is interrupted;
+**Concentration and interruption:** certain actions require the character performing them to have uninterrupted concentration.
+For example, casting a non-instantaneous spell requires the character to maintain concentration between declaring the spell and casting it.
+If a character making such an action is successfully attacked, grappled, or otherwise interrupted, the effect does not take place.
-or the character gets kicked away from the lock during the scuffle and has to start again.

-If the order in which these end-of-round effects take place is important, use the same order as the actions were resolved in, do not make an additional set of DEX checks.

 Why?